Suing a Neighbor for an Injury on Their Property

 Property owners are responsible for keeping the property they invite others into safe.
 If they fail to clear the space of hazards and someone gets hurt, the injured person has the right to sue the negligent property owners responsible for their injuries.

-If you or your loved one were injured on a neighbor’s property, you have the right to file a premises lawsuit against their company.
+If you or your loved one were injured on a neighbor’s property, you have the right to file a premises liability lawsuit against their company.
 An experienced premises liability attorney at Munley Law will guide you through the claims process and help you recover fair compensation for your injuries and losses.
 Call today for a free consultation.

 If I’ve Been Injured at My Neighbor’s Home, Can I Sue?